midi2-dev/bl-midi2-rs/README.md

 assert_eq!(message.try_set_payload(0..50), Ok(()));

 // if there's not enough room in the buffer to
-// accomodate the resize then an overflow error is returned. assert_eq!(message.try_set_payload(0..60), Err(midi2::error::BufferOverflow));
+// accommodate the resize then an overflow error is returned. assert_eq!(message.try_set_payload(0..60), Err(midi2::error::BufferOverflow));
 ```